An $\alpha$-regret analysis of Adversarial Bilateral Trade: Introduction

 If the goal is only to maximize gain from trade, there is never any sense in offering two different prices (to the seller and buyer).
 However, critically, offering two prices is provably helpful in the context of a learning algorithm.

 To conclude the description of our learning framework, we specify the type of feedback received by the mechanism.
 We focus on the two extremes of the feedback spectrum.
 On the one hand we study the full feedback model, where, after prices are posted, the mechanism learns both seller and buyer valuations $(s_t,b_t)$.
 On the other hand, we investigate a more realistic {\sl partial feedback} model, the {\em one-bit feedback}, where the learner only discovers if a trade took place or not.
 We also consider an intermediate (partial feedback) model, called the {\sl two-bit feedback model}.
 In this model, the learner posts (one or two) prices, and learns if the buyer is willing to trade and if the seller is willing to trade, at these prices.
 Clearly, a trade actually occurs only if both are willing to trade.
 Note that these two models enforce the desirable property that buyers and sellers only communicate to the mechanism a minimal amount of information useful for the trade, without disclosing their actual valuations.
+We conclude with a final observation concerning the adversarial model.
+Differently from the stochastic setting, where the valuations are drawn i.i.d. from a fixed but unknown distribution, the adversarial setting that we study models possibly non-stationary data generation processes.
+For this reason, simply using past observations to estimate the gain from trade function and infer the next prices to post does not work.